We secured just over 200 tickets for the premiere, but by the time the night unfolded, nearly 240 people filled the room.

 After the screening, Edra Soto and Dan Sullivan took part in a live discussion and audience Q&A surrounding the deeper meaning behind Scala, the construction process, the cultural influence woven throughout the piece, and the sheer complexity of bringing something this ambitious into the world.

 The discussion and moderation following the film was led by Lorelei Stewart, Director and Chief Curator of UIC’s Gallery 400.
-Her conversation with Edra and Dan helped further unpack the scale, vision, and emotional weight behind the sculpture, while giving the audience an even deeper understanding of the years of work that went into bringing Scala to life.
+Her conversation with Edra and Dan helped further unpack the scale, vision, and emotional weight behind the sculpture.

 As a filmmaker, this project changed me.
 Creating Scala was an opportunity to document a real piece of history as it was unfolding.